blinklabs-io/docs/src/content/docs/guides/dingo/004-using-dingo-with-cardano-cli.md

 <br>

-⚠️ For this example we place the `cardano-cli` binary in our `~dingo` directory.
+⚠️ For this example we place the `cardano-cli` binary in our `~/dingo` directory.
 Adjust the link path to the correct path for the version you want to download.

 ```
 cd ~/dingo